 - The National Federation of the Blind of Maryland will host "Wizarding Weekend on Magical Main" October 5 and 6, from 11 a.m. until stores close; put on your best costumes, explore historic Ellicott City, and join us for spectacular activities and events for children and adults, wizards and witches alike; led by Flower Barn; this event is a fundraiser for the National Federation of the Blind Students of Maryland; contact Teresa Graham at firstname.lastname@example.org.

-This year, the National Research and Training Center on Blindness and Low Vision will host an information booth with activities on October 15 from 10 a.m. to 2 p.m. on the MSU Drill Field.
-We will have lots of activities, ranging from the chance to Braille your own name, interact with a guide dog, complete an obstacle course with simulator glasses, meet a person with blindness, and of course, goalball!
-Find more information on our Facebook event page.
+- This year, the National Research and Training Center on Blindness and Low Vision will host an information booth with activities October 15 from 10 a.m. to 2 p.m. on the MSU Drill Field; we will have lots of activities, ranging from the chance to Braille your own name, interact with a guide dog, complete an obstacle course with simulator glasses, meet a person with blindness, and of course, goalball; find more information on our Facebook event page.

 Looking for ideas for your first or next Meet the Blind Month activity?
 Check out some of the past activities organized by our members.